Osvaldo González: Club career

 A product of the Universidad de Concepción youth system, González began playing in the club's under-16 squad coached by Eduardo de la Barra, coming from Club Deportivo Luis Acevedo from San Pedro de la Paz.
 He later debuted for the senior squad in 2005, and soon after became a regular starter.
 He then signed with Universidad de Chile.
 On 9 January he was transferred to Deportivo Toluca of Mexico.
 On 15 May 2010 he received two yellow cards in the semifinal of the second leg of El Bicentenario 2010.
 Due to his red card he missed the first leg of the final which Toluca eventually won.
 After a year and a half in Mexico, Osvaldo finally returned to Universidad de Chile in July 2011.
 He scored the equalizer goal of the game against Vasco da Gama in the semifinals of the 2011 Copa Sudamericana, which Universidad de Chile finished as champion.

 Back to Universidad de Concepción in 2023, they won the 2025 Primera B de Chile.

 International career

 He has been capped for the Chile senior team fourteen times.

 In addition, he represented Chile U23 at the 2008 Inter Continental Cup in Malaysia.

+Personal life

+In 2026, González started a real estate business.